Hifjur/Online_bicycle_shop_client_side/README.md

 * Logged in user can make payment when purchasing or from dashboard and cancle orders as well.
 * Admin can see orders from everyone and mark them as shipped.
 Admin can also delete orders and bikes from database using dashboard
 * Admin can add new products and they will apear on explore page.
 * User can post reviews that will apear on homepage and user can also take part in the social show case where they can post picture of their rides.
+The pictures will appear on the Customer's Corner.
 * Website is resposive for mobile and computer.